edwin-jones/edwin-jones.github.io/_posts/2018-09-18-how-I-stopped-worrying-and-learned-to-love-emulation.md

 Next, I needed to choose some tech to help me build my own version of the CHIP-8.
 I read tutorials that used [C#](https://blog.dantup.com/2016/06/building-a-chip-8-interpreter-in-csharp/) and [C++](http://www.multigesture.net/articles/how-to-write-an-emulator-chip-8-interpreter/) but both seemed a bit heavy weight for what I wanted to do and seemed to be platform specific.
 I wanted something simple that would handle drawing to screen, input and work on platforms other than a windows PC with a minimum of fuss.
 The most sensible option stood out from the rest: [Pygame.](https://www.pygame.org/wiki/about)

 For simple projects there is no easier way I have found to draw things on your monitor.
 I was going to find however, that dynamic languages have a few drawbacks when it comes to emulating things like [registers](https://en.wikipedia.org/wiki/Processor_register) and [framebuffers](https://en.wikipedia.org/wiki/Framebuffer).
-The most obvious problem was that Python has no byte type available by default.
-Thankfully the [NumPy](http://www.numpy.org/) library does define such types, so I decided to use that.
+The most obvious problem was that Python has no byte type available by default. ~~Thankfully the [NumPy](http://www.numpy.org/) library does define such types, so I decided to use that.~~ It turns out the simplest way to deal with this is a bitmask to restrict integer values to the range of one or two bytes where required.

 Next I had to break down and understand the basic CHIP-8 specifications: